kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0201 Air carrier authority under subtitle vii of title 49 ofthe united states code.md

 \(e\) Each application for foreign scheduled air transportation shall include an adequate identification of each route for which a certificate is desired, including the terminal and intermediate points to be included in the certificate for which application is made.

-\(f\) Each application shall give full and adequate information with respect to each of the relevant filing requirements set forth in part 204 of this chapter.
+\(f\) Each application shall give full and adequate information with respect to each of the relevant filing requirements set forth in [[Volume 4/A Economic regulations/0204 Data to support fitness determinations.md|part 204 of this chapter]].
 In addition, the application may contain such other information and data as the applicant shall deem necessary or appropriate in order to acquaint the Department fully with the particular circumstances of its case; however, the statements contained in an application shall be restricted to significant and relevant facts.

 (Approved by the Office of Management and Budget under control number 2106-0023)